Next Start

 1/30/2020

-If you’re an experienced diesel technician or are considering a career in the field, you may be familiar with the various types of natural gases, which serve as an alternative to conventional petroleum-based fuels.
+If you’re an experienced diesel technician or are considering a career in the field, you may be familiar with the various types of natural gases, which serve as alternatives to conventional petroleum-based fuels.

 The world we live in today relies heavily on diesel fuel, but due to environmental concerns and cost efficiency, more and more industries are turning to CNG, LPG and LNG fuel.
 In the last decade, we’ve seen new applications for natural gas emerge in the transportation, retail and industrial sectors.
 As a result, it’s important for today’s diesel technicians to stay ahead of the curve and understand these different types of gases and how they work.

-Keep reading to learn the basics of CNG, LPG and LNG fuel and how these natural gases are impacting the industry and the future of your career.
+Keep reading to learn the basics of CNG, LPG and LNG fuel, and how these natural gases are impacting the industry.

 In the diesel industry, you will hear the acronym CNG used quite often.
-You may have even seen the blue diamond CNG sticker on commercial vehicles and mass transit busses and wondered, “What is CNG fuel?
+You may have even seen the blue diamond CNG sticker on commercial vehicles and mass transit buses and wondered, “What is CNG fuel?”

 Understanding LPG and LNG Fuel

 In addition to CNG fuel, LPG and LNG are two other common alternatives to gas and diesel fuel.
-Each of these types of fuels have both similarities and differences.
+Each of these types of fuels has similarities and differences.

-LPG fuel, or liquefied petroleum gas, is a liquefied gas and is a byproduct derived while extracting crude petroleum.
-LPG weighs twice as much as air and is colorless, odorless and is a highly flammable explosive gas.
+LPG fuel, or liquefied petroleum gas, is a liquefied gas and a byproduct derived while extracting crude petroleum.
+LPG weighs twice as much as air and is a colorless, odorless and highly flammable explosive gas.
 It is comprised of propane mixed with butane, traces of propylene and butylene.

 LNG fuel, or liquefied natural gas, is a natural gas converted to liquid form through liquefaction.
-During this process, natural gas is cooled at low temperatures until it turns into a liquid, and the volume of gas is reduced by approximately 600 times.
+During this process, natural gas is cooled until it turns into a liquid, and the volume of gas is reduced by approximately 600 times.

 LPG is comprised of 95% methane, and other components include nitrogen, ethane, carbon dioxide and propane.
 It is non-toxic and non-corrosive, resulting in less pollution.
 It occupies 1/600 the volume as natural gas, making it much more cost-effective for storage and transportation.